augustinh22/msc_markdown/source/03_AppliedExample.md

 #### Linux

+Red Hat Enterprise

 #### Python

-Two reproducible virtual conda environments for Python are used.
-Data download to processing with SIAM™ is automated using cron, Python scripts and a conda environment with Python 2.7.x, Scipy, Geospatial Data Abstraction Library (GDAL) and requests.
-Data cube indexing, ingestion, Python API access and resulting analysis are conducted with a conda environment recommended for ODC installations (Geoscience Australia, CSIRO, & NCI, 2017d).
-This Python 3.5.x environment includes the datacube, jupyter, matplotlib, Scipy, basemap and basemap-data-hires packages for working with existing Jupyter notebooks (CEOS-SEO, 2016/2017) and ones created by the authors.
+Two reproducible virtual conda environments for Python are used in the workflow.
+Data download to processing with SIAM™ is automated using cron on Linux which run Python scripts within a Python 2.7.x conda environment.
+The environment is equipped with Scipy for resampling the 20m Sentinel-2 bands to 10m, the Geospatial Data Abstraction Library (GDAL) for various tasks and requests for handling downloads.
+Data cube indexing, ingestion, Python API access and resulting analysis are conducted with a Python 3.5.x conda environment recommended for ODC installations [@geoscienceaustraliaMinicondaRecommendedOpen2017].
+This environment includes the datacube, jupyter, matplotlib, Scipy, basemap and basemap-data-hires packages for enabling access to data in the \ac{ODC} implementation via the Python API and interactive analysis within Jupyter notebooks [@ceos-seoDataCubeNotebooks2017].

 #### Git